-Marco Buti, Director General for Economic and Financial Affairs at the European Commission, will visit the European University Institute (EUI) in Florence on 2 March to deliver the ADEMU seminar The EA fiscal stance and policy mix.
+Marco Buti, Director General for Economic and Financial Affairs at the European Commission, visited the European University Institute (EUI) in Florence on 2 March to deliver the ADEMU seminar The EA fiscal stance and policy mix.

 The recovery of the euro area has been particularly slow both by historical and international standards.
 Nine years after the economic and financial crisis struck, economic activity in the euro area is expanding at a moderate rate.
 However, the persistence of crisis legacies ─ such as the still-high unemployment rate and weak investment ─ suggest the recovery is not complete.